 |IV.||Cost (Replaces Value-Based Modifier)

 CMS Reporting of MIPS Improvement Activity ID

 MIPS Data Submission Options

 For both individual and group reporting, attestation is one method of data submission to CMS for the Improvement Activities category.
 Individual physicians or groups may submit data in multiple mechanisms as outlined in the Federal Register, however the same identifier and same submission mechanism must be used per category.
 QI meeting minutes must document that 90 days of the quality improvement methods/processes/activities implemented have occurred to receive credit for this activity.
-IAC will serve as the repository for this data and will provide information about the attestation submission to CMS once this information becomes available.
+IAC serves as the repository for this data and information on attestation requirements are detailed below as referenced below from the CMS MIPS Improvements Activities Fact Sheet:

 More information about the MIPS data submission methods are outlined in the Federal Register.
 (42 CFR) pages 312 and 313 at the following link: https://s3.amazonaws.com/public-inspection.federalregister.gov/2016-25240.pdf?1476993567

 The IAC is committed to assisting participating facilities to ensure clinicians within accredited facilities earn credit under MIPS for their quality efforts.
 For further assistance from the IAC related to satisfying components of quality initiatives through IAC accreditation, contact email@example.com.

 - MACRA FAQS - Reference from CMS Quality Payment Program (qpp.cms.gov)

 - IAC Accreditation and MACRA: Using the IAC QI Tool and MOC Activity to